-- > Dennilton
+- Dennilton

-- > Groblersdal
+- Groblersdal

-- > Hlogotlou
+- Hlogotlou

-- ➤ Laersdrif
+- Laersdrif

-- > Motetema
+- Motetema

 - Zaaiplaas

 - Roossenekal

 It is critical that the municipality galvanises community structures to assist the police services to prevent and combat crime.
-At the local level the EMLM should focus on ensuring the effective enforcement of bylaws including traffic violations, whistle-blowing on corruption and fraud, and encouraging the participation of council and residents in Community Safety Forums, Community Policing Forums and other initiatives aimed at eliminating criminal tendencies.
+At the local level the EMLM should focus on ensuring the effective enforcement of by-laws including traffic violations, whistle-blowing on corruption and fraud, and encouraging the participation of council and residents in Community Safety Forums and other initiatives aimed at eliminating criminal tendencies and implement a Digital Eye Witness System that monitors the Central Business Area for criminal activities.